LincolnTechOpenSource/lincoln-gps/README.md

 * Integrate employees' calendar to find location
 * Connect authentication to custom system through token
 * Dynamic SVG map and graph creation
+* Directions with detours/via points (e.g., from A to B to C)
 * See [Trello](https://trello.com/b/H3dl9GEI/lincoln-gps-waze) for more ideas

 ## How to Contribute